History

 About The Spokane Conservation District

-Today, there are over 3,000 conservation districts spread across the United States.
-They continue to play a vital role in advocating for the conservation and sustainable use of natural resources, as well as addressing crucial environmental issues such as the protection of soil, water, and more.
+Today, over 3,000 conservation districts operate across the United States, continuing to play a vital role in advocating for the conservation and sustainable use of natural resources and addressing crucial environmental issues such as soil and water protection.
+In Washington State alone, there are 45 conservation districts, each locally led and governed by a board of supervisors elected by district residents, ensuring that the district's activities align with the local community's needs and interests.

 What is a conservation district?

 A conservation district provides technical assistance and tools to help landowners manage and protect natural resources throughout the United States.
-Conservation districts work with landowners on a voluntary basis, which means they have no regulatory authority.
+These districts work with landowners on a voluntary basis, meaning they have no regulatory authority.

-Conservation districts were formed on a national level following the Dust Bowl of the 1930s, which brought attention to the need to conserve natural resources, particularly soil.
-A model Conservation District Law was developed in 1937 under the leadership of President Franklin Roosevelt with a goal of creating local leadership to coordinate the conservation efforts of various entities and tailor them to meet local conditions and priorities.
-The Washington Conservation District Law (RCW 89.08) describes the responsibilities and purpose of conservation districts, which include:
+Conservation districts were established nationally following the Dust Bowl of the 1930s, which highlighted the urgent need to conserve natural resources, particularly soil.
+In 1937, under President Franklin Roosevelt's leadership, a model Conservation District Law was developed to create local leadership for coordinating conservation efforts and tailoring them to meet local conditions and priorities.
+Washington State adopted its Conservation District Law (RCW 89.08) in 1939, outlining the responsibilities and purposes of conservation districts, which include:

-- Cooperate or enter into agreements with others, including other districts
+- Cooperating or entering into agreements with others, including other districts

-- Make equipment and materials available to landowners to assist them in conserving natural resources
+- Providing equipment and materials to landowners to assist in conserving natural resources

-- Prepare and maintain a long-range and annual work plan
+- Preparing and maintaining long-range and annual work plans

-- Hold public hearings, and annual meetings, and perform other actions to keep citizens and agencies informed
+- Holding public hearings and annual meetings to keep citizens and agencies informed

-There are now nearly 3,000 conservation districts nationwide.
-Nationally, conservation districts typically operate under the following general principles:
+Today, there are nearly 3,000 conservation districts nationwide.
+These districts operate under the following general principles:

 - The final responsibility for conservation lies with the landowner.